mohid-mughal/AIRYZE-Enhanced/README.md

 npm install
 ```

-### Step 4: Database Setup
+### Step 4: Supabase Setup

+1. Create a Supabase project at [supabase.com](https://supabase.com)
+2. Go to the SQL Editor in your Supabase dashboard
-Create a PostgreSQL database and run the following SQL to create tables:
+3. Run the following SQL to create tables:

 ```sql
 -- Users table